tlricherson/dataacademy/1-Effective Data Use.md

 Mandinach, E. B., & Gummer, E. S. (2016).
 [What does it mean for teachers to be data literate: Laying out the skills, knowledge, and dispositions.](http://www.sciencedirect.com/science/article/pii/S0742051X16301391) Teaching and Teacher Education, 60, 366-376.

+Mandinach, E. B., & Jimerson, J. B. (2016).
+[Teachers learning how to use data: A synthesis of the issues and what is known.](http://www.sciencedirect.com/science/article/pii/S0742051X16301378) Teaching and Teacher Education, 60, 452-457.

 Schildkamp, K., & Kuiper, W. (2010).
 [Data-informed curriculum reform: Which data, what purposes, and promoting and hindering factors.](http://www.sciencedirect.com/science/article/pii/S0742051X09001322) Teaching and teacher education, 26(3), 482-496.

 Vanlommel, K., Vanhoof, J., & Van Petegem, P. (2016).
 [Data use by teachers: The impact of motivation, decision-making style, supportive relationships and reflective capacity.](http://www.tandfonline.com/doi/abs/10.1080/03055698.2016.1148582) Educational Studies, 42(1), 36-53.